ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-3.md

 were gathered quite a long time ago and **they are probably a bit outdated**, especially with the recent blib2to3 changes made to support 3.10 syntax.

-From my experience, I believe mypyc will make for an interesting but viable solution to speeding up Python code going forward.
+From my experience, I believe mypyc will make for an interesting, but viable solution to speeding up Python code going forward.
 It's far from perfect and still has a bunch of bugs, but today it is already making an impact.
 Should you use it in production if you don't want to feel like being a beta tester?
-Probably not, but it's sure still possible and I'm happy with the results.
+Certainly not, but it's sure still possible and I'm happy with the results!

 I hope to see the mypyc project gain more contributors and succeed.
 Along with Cython, PyPy, and the recent faster-cpython project, **perhaps Python will have a solid speed